-Minimum Redemption Amount/Switch Out

-There will be no minimum redemption criterion.
+Minimum Redemption Amount/Switch Out There will be no minimum redemption criterion.
 The Redemption / Switch- out would be permitted to the extent of credit balance in the Unit holder's account of the Plan(s) / Option(s) of the Scheme (subject to release of pledge / lien or other encumbrances).
 The Redemption / Switch-out request can be made by specifying the rupee amount or by specifying the number of Units of the respective Plan(s) / Option(s) to be redeemed.
 In case a Redemption / Switch-out request received is for both, a specified rupee amount and a specified number of Units of the respective Plan(s)/ Option(s), the specified number of Units will be considered the definitive request.
 In case of Units held in dematerialized mode, the Unit Holder can give a request for Redemption only in number of Units which can be fractional units also.
 Depository participants of registered Depositories can process only redemption request of units held in demat mode.
 The AMC/ Trustee reserves the right to change/ modify the terms of minimum redemption amount/switch-out.
 Minimum balance to be maintained and consequences of non - maintenance.

-Currently, there is no minimum balance requirement.

-Special Products available

-SYSTEMATIC INVESTMENT PLAN (SIP)

-Unit holder can enroll for the SIP facility by submitting duly completed Enrolment Form at the Official Point(s) of Acceptance.
+Currently, there is no minimum balance require ment.
+Special Products available SYSTEMATIC INVESTMENT PLAN (SIP) Unit holder can enroll for the SIP facility by submitting duly completed Enrolment Form at the Official Point(s) of Acceptance.
 An Investor shall have the option of choosing any date of the Month as his SIP date.
-Minimum amount and minimum installments for monthly and yearly frequency under SIP Facility is as follows:

-Particulars Minimum Amounts

-Initial Investment amount Rs.
-5,000/-

-Subsequent Investment amount Rs.
+Minimum amount and minimum installments for Weekly, Fortnightly, Monthly and Quaterly frequency under SIP Facility is as follows: Particulars Minimum Amounts Initial Investment amount Rs.
+5,000/- Initial investment amount NS.
+5,000/- Subsequent Investment amount Rs.
 1,000/- and in multiples of Re.
-1/-

-SIP (Systematic Investment Plan) / Micro SIP amount

-- Monthly Rs.
-1,000/-

-- Quarterly Rs.
-3,000/-

-Redemption amount Rs.
-1,000/-

-If the SIP period is not specified by the unit holder then the SIP enrolment will be deemed to be for perpetuity and processed accordingly.

-In case of SIP investments, where the entire installment amount is not available in bank account, the SIP for that month would be rejected.
-Allocation to a particular scheme or pro - rata allocation to schemes will not be carried out.

-i.
-SIP through post-dated cheques

-The date of the first cheque shall be the same as the date of the application while the remaining cheques shall be post dated cheques which shall be dated uniformly.
-Investors can invest in SIP by providing post-dated cheques to Official Point(s) of Acceptance.
-An Investor is eligible to issue only one cheque for each month in the same SIP enrolment form.
-All SIP cheques should be of the same amount and same date option.
-Cheques should be drawn in favour of the Fund and "A/c Payee only".
+1/- SIP (Systematic Investment Plan) / Micro SIP amount -Weekly (Wednesday of a week) -Fortnightly (Alternate Wednesday of a week) -Monthly -Quarterly Rs.
+1,000/- Rs.
+1,000/- Rs.
+1,000/- Rs.
+3,000/- Redemption amount Rs.
+1,000/- If the SIP period is not specified by the unit holder then the SIP enrolment will be deemed to for perpetuity and processed accordingly.
+In case of SIP investments, where the entire installment amount is not available in bank accounthe SIP for that month would be rejected.
+Allocation to a particular scheme or pro - rata allocation to schemes will not be carried out. i.
+SIP through post-dated cheques The date of the first cheque shall be the same as the date of the application while the remaining cheques shall be post dated cheques which shall be dated uniformly.
+Investors can invest SIP by providing post-dated cheques to Official Point(s) of Acceptance.
+An Investor eligible to issue only one cheque for each month in the same SIP enrolment form.
+All Sicheques should be of the same amount and same date option.
+Cheques should drawn in favour of the Fund and "A/c Payee only".
 A Letter will be forwarded to the Investor on successful registration of SIP.
 The Post Dated cheques will be presented on the dates mentioned on the cheque and subject to realization of the cheque.